atc0005/go-ci/README.md

 content, to file an issue or submit improvements for review and potential inclusion into the project.

-See these container registries for the full listing of available container
+See these container image registries for the full listing of available images:
-images:

 - [GitHub repo](https://github.com/atc0005/go-ci/pkgs/container/go-ci)
 - [Docker Hub repo](https://hub.docker.com/r/atc0005/go-ci)

 ## Overview

-A mix of GitHub Actions / CI focused Docker containers primarily intended to simplify linting/testing/building other Go projects that I maintain.
+A mix of GitHub Actions / CI focused Docker container images primarily intended to simplify linting/testing/building other Go projects that I maintain.
 I am developing the content in the open in case it is useful to others.

 ## Linting tools included